Sherman5A/microsoft-notes/azure/management/azure-advisor-service-health.md

 # Azure Service Health

 Azure Service Health,
-> Tool that keeps trakc of Azure resources, and the overall status of Azure
+> Tool that keeps track of Azure resources, and the overall status of Azure

 3 categories:
 - Azure Status